The present perfect tense and its aspects are used more often in British English than in US English.

-Then there are vocabulary and spelling differences, and it is in these two elements that the two big English speaking worlds divide dramatically.
+Then there are vocabulary and spelling differences.
+It is in these two elements that the two big English speaking worlds divide dramatically.

 The diversity of the English language

-Another factor adding to the variations in the English language are in parts of the world where English is used widely, but as a second language.
+Another factor adding to the variations in the English language is in parts of the world where English is used widely but as a second language.

 Mixing forms of Standard English in writing, especially in spelling, is an annoyance and distraction for readers.

 So, has your English writing been (present) perfect recently?

 Related Reading: The Sentence Fragment, Run On Sentence And Compound Sentence